 Situated at an altitude of 6,700 feet, Darjeeling is one of the India’s most popular hill stations as well a

-s among the major tea plantation regions.
+s among the major places to visit near Delhi.
 This pristine Himalayan hill station is internationally recognized for it

 s high quality Darjeeling tea which ranks among the most popular black teas in the world.
 Often called as the Tea C